 Pádraig Mallon Is 2013 World Open Water Swimming Man of the Year

-The Irish event director, ice swimmer and channel swimmer is multi-talented, multi-faceted and multi-focused.
-With a sincere humility and obvious joy in his stroke, Mallon put his handprints all over the global open water swimming map throughout 2013 and was selected as the 2013 World Open Water Swimming Man of the Year.
+The Irish event director, triathlete, ice swimmer and channel swimmer is multi-talented, multi-faceted and multi-focused.
+With a sincere humility and obvious joy in his stroke, Mallon put his handprints all over the global open water swimming map in 2013 and was selected as the 2013 World Open Water Swimming Man of the Year.

 Mallon became only the third person in history - other than the venerable Kevin Murphy and Allison Streeter - to complete the North Channel and English Channel in the same summer in addition to serving as the chairman and co-organiser with Aoiffe Lynch of the massively successful Camlough Lake Water Festival.